 Grilled Pineapple and Prosciutto Pizza

-- 1 ball homemade or store-bought pizza dough
+- 1 lb homemade or store-bought pizza dough

 - Fresh pineapple spears grilled and cut into chunks

 - Red onion sliced across the equator and separated in to rings

 - Grated Piave Manchego, Parmesan or Mozzarella cheese